 After the easel was up and secure, I decided it needed a frame for the artwork.
 After digging around in my shed, I came across a wood frame I had salvaged from a broken mirror.
 It was a perfect fit!

-Again, I used the same method of drilling holes and securing the wood frame from the backside to create a frame without a canvas making sure it was level and evenly spaced.
+Again, I used the same method of drilling holes and securing the wood frame from the backside to create a frame without a canvas, making sure it was level and evenly spaced.
 My garden is my canvas!

 With your easel assembled, it’s time to make it your own by adding a personal touch with paint or other decorative features.

-Customize Your Garden Easel
+Customize Your DIY Garden Easel

 Now, the frame stands out.